godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 Pirates <http://en.wikipedia.org/wiki/Jake_and_the_Never_Land_Pirates>`__
 .

-In video games, this technique also become very popular.
+In video games, this technique has also become popular.
 Examples of this are `Paper
 Mario <http://en.wikipedia.org/wiki/Super_Paper_Mario>`__ or `Rayman Origins <http://en.wikipedia.org/wiki/Rayman_Origins>`__ .